chengxinlun/Stellarium-android/README.md

 Python PIL

 If you want to create low-resolution resources, please run create-mobile-data.sh.
-However, it will call PIL so you might want to have it installed firsthand.
+It will call PIL so you might want to have it installed firsthand.

 ## Installation
 The original INSTALL file nearly states nothing useful, but some links are